whamtet/simpleui/doc/index.md

   [:div {:id id} ...])
 ```

-ctmx uses the id of the component being updated to set the component stack consistently.
+SimpleUI uses the id of the component being updated to set the component stack consistently.

 ### Component Arrays

 `path` also includes array indices.
-Instead of using `clojure.core/map` use `ctmx.rt/map-indexed`.
+Instead of using `clojure.core/map` use `simpleui.rt/map-indexed`.

 ```clojure